sihamnimale/OurVoice-project/README.md

 python d_clientside_main.py
 ```

-3. Follow the interactive prompts
+3. Follow the interactive prompts in the terminal.

 ## Testing